cryptocontests/cryptocontests/README.md

 Smart-contracts are stored in `contracts/`.

-To install the dependencies, run `npm install`.
-Also run `npm i -g truffle ganache-cli` if not installed globally.
+To install the dependencies, run `npm install` and `npm run build:all`.
+Also run `npm i -g truffle ganache-cli` if these packages are not installed globally.

-To boot up the local development server, run `npm run dev`.
+To boot up the local development server, run `npm run dev` (ganache) in one terminal, and `truffle migrate --reset --network ganache` and `npm start` separatelly in two terminals.
+Application will be available on http://localhost:4200/.
+Your Metamask provider has to listen to `localhost:8545` in order to access the ganache local network.

 Frontend changes should be reloaded to the application directly, smart-contract changes require a restart of the command.

 ### Build